-The U.S. Department of Energy (DOE) is considering a proposal from the State of Colorado, Office of Energy Conservation for funding the construction of the Ponnequin Wind Project in Weld County, Colorado by Public Service Company of Colorado (PSCo).
-PSCo along with its contractors and business partners would jointly develop the Ponnequin Wind Project.
-The first phase would involve the construction of seven wind turbines in 1997.
-Assuming public demand for the electricity produced, up to seven turbines are scheduled for construction in 1998.
+The U.S. Department of Energy (DOE) has considered a proposal from the State of Colorado, Office of Energy Conservation (OEC), for funding construction of the Expanded Ponnequin Wind Project in Weld County, Colorado.
+OEC plans to enter into a contracting arrangement with Public Service Company of Colorado (PSCo) for the completion of these activities.
+PSCo, along with its subcontractors and business partners, are jointly developing the Expanded Ponnequin Wind Project.